-Reference Number Discussion point Applicant's Position NRW (A)'s Position Status NRW.FSF.20 Mitigation and monitoring The Underwater Sound Management Strategy (APP-202) is appropriate and will ensure significant effects from underwater sound are avoided.
-As noted in our Relevant Representation (RR-011), we agree, in principle, with the commitment to develop an UWSMS and that it contains a wide range of potential mitigation measures that could be appropriate to reduce the impact on fish.
-However, we note that there is currently a lack of detail and committed measures.
-We welcome the commitment of the Applicant to continue to engage with NRW (A) to develop the USWMS during examination and post-consent, and as part of our written representations have provided a number of observations and recommendations on the draft outline UWSMS as provided with the application (APP-202) Ongoing point of discussion Draft DCO NRW.FSF.21 Monitoring requirements/ conditions The mitigation and monitoring outlined in Volume 2, Chapter 3: Fish and shellfish ecology (APP-055) and the Mitigation and Monitoring schedule (APP-196) are suitable for the purposes of the DCO application.
-Before being able to agree with this position, we consider the outstanding points remaining for cod and the UWSMS require further discussion.
-Please also see NRW.FSF.20 above Ongoing point of discussion
+Reference Number Discussion point Applicant's Position NRW (A)'s Position Status NRW.FSF.20 Mitigation and monitoring The Outline Underwater Sound Management Strategy (UWSMS) (REP5-028) is appropriate and will ensure significant effects from underwater sound are avoided.
+The Applicant has updated the Outline UWSMS (REP5-028) at Deadline 5 to take into consideration NRW (A)'s views with respect to consideration of a potential temporal restriction to reduce effects on cod spawning (for the project alone and cumulatively).
+As noted in our Relevant Representation (RR-011), we agree, with the commitment to develop an UWSMS and that it contains a wide range of potential mitigation measures that could be appropriate to reduce the impact on fish.
+We welcome the Applicant's recent amendments to the document at Deadline 5 (REP5-028) and their commitment to continue to engage with NRW (A) to develop the UWSMS post-consent.
+Agreed Draft DCO NRW.FSF.21 Monitoring requirements/conditions The mitigation and monitoring outlined in Volume 2, Chapter 3: Fish and shellfish ecology (APP-055) and the Mitigation and Monitoring schedule (REP6-026) are suitable for the purposes of the DCO application.
+We agree that the measures included in the Outline UWSMS (REP5-028) are likely to be sufficient to reduce the impacts to spawning cod and herring.
+We welcome the commitment from the Applicant to continue to engage with NRW (A) on the strategy during and post examination.
+Agreed